-- base of B.C., including hot dry rock or low temperature hydrothermal resources in - 2 the sedimentary basin. - 3 BC Hydro reviewed a number of external studies to develop its assessment of - 4 geothermal potential.
-A summary of the technical and financial results for the - 5 geothermal resource option is contained in Table 3-15.
-Cost parameters were - assigned based on a high-level review of published costs for new geothermal - 7 projects globally, and adjusted to account for the challenging geographical - 8 conditions of B.C. sites and the higher risk of failed wells for B.C. greenfield sites - 9 relative to expansion projects of well-understood geothermal reservoirs.
-Even with - this adjustment, given the high risks and challenges associated with the three stages - of the development of geothermal resources confirmation, drilling or feasibility, and - construction the estimates shown are likely to be low. - B.C.'s geothermal resource is estimated to total more than 700 MW of potentially - cost-effective clean or renewable power.
-However, BC Hydro has not included the - geothermal resource option in the portfolio analysis described in Chapter 6 for the - 16 following reasons: - 17 · Historically, resource options identified through the ROR high-level screening - process and that have the lowest unadjusted UEC values have not always been - the projects that are developed and bid into BC Hydro's power acquisition - processes.
-Despite its relatively low cost (an unadjusted UEC of \$91/MWh in - \$F2013), geothermal resource developers have never bid into BC Hydro's - power acquisition processes.
-From the 2010 ROR, BC Hydro understands that - there are some challenges with geothermal development in B.C. related to the - risk/reward of making a significant upfront capital investment at the early - exploration and initial production drilling stages. - There are no commercial geothermal electricity projects in B.C. at this time. - Since 2002, the B.C.
-Ministry of Energy and Mines has released geothermal - permits to developers at 12 locations in the province, but these have not - resulted in any significant investments in exploration.
-The only significant
+2 base of B.C., including hot dry rock or low temperature hydrothermal resources in

+3 the sedimentary basin.

+BC Hydro reviewed a number of external studies to develop its assessment of 4 geothermal potential.
+A summary of the technical and financial results for the 5 geothermal resource option is contained in Table 3-15.
+Cost parameters were 6 assigned based on a high-level review of published costs for new geothermal 7 projects globally, and adjusted to account for the challenging geographical 8 conditions of B.C. sites and the higher risk of failed wells for B.C. greenfield sites 9 relative to expansion projects of well-understood geothermal reservoirs.
+Even with 10 this adjustment, given the high risks and challenges associated with the three stages 11 of the development of geothermal resources - confirmation, drilling or feasibility, and 12 construction - the estimates shown are likely to be low.
+13

+B.C.'s geothermal resource is estimated to total more than 700 MW of potentially cost-effective clean or renewable power.
+However, BC Hydro has not included the geothermal resource option in the portfolio analysis described in Chapter 6 for the following reasons:

+Historically, resource options identified through the ROR high level screening 18 process and that have the lowest unadjusted UECs values have not always 19 been the projects that are developed and bid into BC Hydro's power acquisition 20 processes.
+Despite its relatively low cost (an unadjusted UEC of \$91/MWh in 21 \$F2013), geothermal resource developers have never bid into BC Hydro's 22 power acquisition processes.
+From the 2010 ROR, BC Hydro understands that 23 there are some challenges with geothermal development in B.C. related to the 24 risk/reward of making a significant upfront capital investment at the early 25 exploration and initial production drilling stages.
+26

+There are no commercial geothermal electricity projects in B.C. at this time.
+Since 2002, the B.C.
+Ministry of Energy and Mines has released geothermal

-- private sector investment in exploration was led by Sierra Geothermal Power - 2 Corp. (now Ram Power, Corp.) in 2004 at South Meager Creek; however, the - multi-million dollar drilling program failed to yield geothermal wells useful for - 4 geothermal power production.
+1 permits to developers at 12 locations in the province, but these have not 2 resulted in any significant investments in exploration.
+The only significant 3 private sector investment in exploration was led by Sierra Geothermal (now 4 Ram Power) in 2004 at South Meager Creek; however, the multi-million dollar 5 drilling program failed to yield geothermal wells useful for geothermal power 6 production.